Home |

 poor advice kept her from reaching the pinnacle she might have

-achieved, but she refuses to be bitter about it.
+achieved, but she refused to be bitter about it.
 “You’re never

-situations,” she says.
-“If you were going to live a life where
+these situations,” she said.
+“If you were going to live a life

-nothing happened, you wouldn’t be much of a person… The way I
+where nothing happened, you wouldn’t be much of a person… The

-look at it, I would consider my career a little bit of heaven.”
+way I look at it, I would consider my career a little bit of

 Gloria’s recollections in Gloria